-First, the concept of net amount differs between France other countries as the income tax withholding has just been implemented in 2019 only.
+First, the concept of net amount differs between France and other countries as the income tax withholding has just been implemented in 2019 only.
 Therefore, until last year for a French person, the net amount received on the bank account every month was before paying income taxes.
 The difference between the gross amount and the net before income tax is about a 22% deduction for the social charges for the employee.

 Also, this percentage will vary depending on whether the employee has an executive work contract (statut cadres) or an employee position (statut non-cadre) or is self-employed (indépendant).

 The difference between social contributions and income tax

 I realised that many expats don’t necessarily make the difference between social contributions and income tax.
-This is certainly because both social charges and income taxes have been deduced on payroll without necessarily specifying the detail as it would be on a French payslip.
+This is certainly because both social charges and income taxes have been deducted on payroll without necessarily specifying the detail as it would be on a French payslip.

-Don’t get me wrong, there are very few French people that get into the detail of their payslip and understand everything.
+Don’t get me wrong, there are very few French people that get into the details of their payslip and understand everything.
 We find it very complex too!